Marko Živić: Film

 He has appeared in over twenty films, including as a leading man in The Belgrade Phantom as Fandjo and Čitulja za Eskobara as Kile.
 He reprised his role of Isak in the televised series from the critically successful 2012 film release of Montevideo, God Bless You!.
 In 2010, he starred as Sava Jović in the commercially acclaimed feature films Zduhač and Totalno novi talas.

 In 2002, he voiced the title character in the animated Serbian-language series Secret Agent Izzy.
 In Serbian dubs, he has voiced characters including Baloo in The Jungle Book and the sequel, Homer Simpson in The Simpsons Movie, Morton in Horton Hears a Who!, Louis the Alligator in The Princess and the Frog, Stoick the Vast in the How to Train Your Dragon trilogy, Balthazar in Rango, Rafael in Rio and Rio 2, Nim Galuu in Epic and Jerry Jumbeaux Jr. in Zootopia.

 Humanitarian work

 Since 2006, Živić actively participated in numerous humanitarian actions including cases against poverty and discrimination.
 In November 2014, Živić and Branislav Lečić held charity concerts every Monday in the month for the poor.

 Personal life

-Živić was previously married to Serbian host Nataša Pavlović.
+In 2001, Živić married the Serbian model and television presenter Nataša Stojčević.
+The couple divorced in 2005.

 He died from COVID-19 in Belgrade on 14 October 2021, at the age of 49, during the COVID-19 pandemic in Serbia.